monerodocs/md/docs/public-address/subaddress.md

 * `Hs` is a Keccak-256 hash function interpreted as integer and modulo `l` (maximum edwards25519 scalar)
 * `||` is a byte array concatenation operator
 * `SubAddr` is a 0-terminated fixed string (8 bytes total)
-* `a` is a private view key of the main address (a 32 byte little endian unsigned integer)
+* `a` is a private view key of the standard address (a 32 byte little endian unsigned integer)
 * `account_index` is index of an account (a 32 bit little endian unsigned integer)
 * `subaddress_index_within_account` is index of the subaddress within the account (a 32 bit little endian unsigned integer)